JOMAMA758/All-in-one-cookie-clicker-hack/README.md

-# All-in-one-cookie-clicker-hack
+# All in one cookie clicker hack
-This is a all in one cookie clicker hack i will only post a README.md and a cookieclicker.js file so bye!
+Hello i am posting a all in one cookie clicker hack!
+How to use:
+1 adjust the numbers intill it does something
+2 use the code
+3 enjoy